 Vitamin D supplementation

 Vitamin D is essential for healthy functioning of our ovaries, endometrium and our gut.
-Increasing vitamin D has been shown to lower total testosterone in women with PCOS [2].
+Vitamin D supplementation has been shown to lower total testosterone in women with PCOS [2].

 80% of our Vitamin D comes for exposure to ultraviolet light, so pop outside with your arms and legs exposed on a sunny day for 10 to 30 min to soak up some sun.
 If your skin is darker, you may need a little more exposure to get your vitamin D dose, and if your levels are low you may require a supplement.

-Some bacteria in our gut are capable of processing and activating Vitamin D so continue to nurture your gut microbiota.
+Some bacteria in our gut are capable of processing and activating Vitamin D so continue to nurture your gut microbiome and include a Vitamin D3 top up.

 Myo-inositol